-Form 5305-RA is a model custodial account agreement that meets the requirements of section 408A and has been pre-approved by the IRS.
+Form 5305-RA is a model custodial account agreement that meets the requirements of section 408A.
+However, only Articles I through VIII have been reviewed by the IRS.
 A Roth individual retirement account (Roth IRA) is established after the form is fully executed by both the individual (depositor) and the custodian.
 This account must be created in the United States for the exclusive benefit of the depositor and his or her beneficiaries.